cjneely10/EukMetaSanity/README.md

 ## Usage

 After running `download-data.py`, config files will be available in the database directory.
 These can be edited to fit your needs.
+Make sure that all `DATA` and `PATH` sections reference valid locations on your system.

 If the `download-data.py` script was not used, then the default config files will be available in this repo's `config` directory.